HomeDing/homeding.github.io/stories/story-outdoorsensor.md

 }
 ```

-??? log file with timings

-click "save" and reboot the device again so the elements will start working.
+Click "save" and reboot the device again so the elements will start working.

 ## Extending a temperature log